-As at March 28th, 2013, the Company has approximately \$3,750,000 in cash.
+As at May 14th, 2013, the Company has approximately \$2,700,000 in cash.

-Drilling at Golden Summit has commenced and will initially be targeted at expanding the current NI 43-101 resource and infill drilling to upgrade the current inferred resources into the indicated category.
+Drilling at Golden Summit has currently ceased for Spring breakup and further exploration will be dependent on market conditions and further financings.
+A total of 11,392 feet (3,472 metres) were drilled during the winter program.
+Assays for the first five holes have been reported to date.
 The Dolphin/Cleary Hill deposit remains open to the west, east and to depth and covers an area of 300 metres by 1.5 km; however, the entire Golden Summit project area covers an 11,400 acre area and hosts numerous other significant exploration targets also with the potential for additional bulk tonnage mineralization.
 The program for 2013 is expected to include additional diamond core drilling, metallurgical testing and the initiation of a Preliminary Economic Assessment.
+Freegold is also working towards completion of an updated NI 43-101 compliant resource based on the oxide component of the current resource inventory.
+The oxide cap at Golden Summit is contained largely to the upper 200 feet (60 metres) project wide.

 On March 13th, 2013 the Company announced an updated NI 43-101 compliant resource for its Vinasale Project.
-The 2013 program is expected to include additional drilling in the Central Zone to continue to expand the current NI 43-101 resource as well as additional drilling in the North East Zone.
+The 2013 Vinasale exploration program is currently under consideration.
+Mineralization in the Central Zone remains open to the south and there maybe the potential for additional resource definition in the North East Zone.